ASaiM/documentation/index.rst

 ASaiM: an environment to analyze intestinal microbiota data
 ===========================================================

-ASaiM (*Auvergne Sequence analysis of intestinal Microbiota*) is an environment to analyze intestinal microbiota. :ref:`Read more about ASaiM <environment>`.
+ASaiM (*Auvergne Sequence analysis of intestinal Microbiota*) is an environment to analyze microbiota, with a focus on intestinal microbiota. :ref:`Read more about ASaiM <environment>`.

 This environment is composed of:

-  A framework to process and analyze gut microbiota data from raw sequences to taxonomic and functional assignations.
+  A framework to process and analyze microbiota data from raw sequences to taxonomic and functional assignations.
     :ref:`Read more about the framework <framework>`

   An expert database which takes an inventory of gut microbiota data from public data repositories and users